metabrainz/picard-docs/source/variables/tags_basic.rst

 **date**

-    Release Date (YYYY-MM-DD)
+    Release Date (YYYY-MM-DD) - the date that the release was issued.

 **discid**

     Disc ID is the code number which MusicBrainz uses to link a physical CD to a release listing.
+This is based on the table of contents (TOC) information read from the disc.

 **discnumber**